equinix-labs/metal-iot/README.md

 * Enter [the `k8s` folder](/k8s/) and apply the terraform plan.

+* Find the IP of one of the nodes in the cluster from your Packet dashboard or the state file in /k8s/

+Create four DNS A records (replace `example.com` with your domain):

+* A `gateway.example.com` - IP
+* A `grafana.example.com` - IP
+* A `metabase.example.com` - IP
+* A `emitter.example.com` - IP

+> You can register for a domain at [Google Domains](https://domains.google) or [Namecheap.com](https://namecheap.com) for a few dollars.
+You can also configure your domain there, after purchase.

 ### 3) Install Postgres via KubeDB and helm

 You will need to install helm for this step.